zeyuz35/zeyuz35.github.io/vault/SFM.inference.r.md

 They do especially note however, that their estimator tends to underestimate when some of the static factors are very weak.
 This is plausible, if some of the lags of the factors (true dynamic factors) have very weak correlation coefficients.

-Esitmate r as the largest value of $k$ for which the different between the $k$ and $k + 1$ eigenvalues of the covariance matrix exceeds a threshold.
+Estimate r as the largest value of $k$ for which the different between the $k$ and $k + 1$ eigenvalues of the covariance matrix exceeds a threshold.
+This overall corresponds to finding the "largest cliff" in a scree plot.

 Implementation converted to R from Onatski's MATLAB code.